wherby/wherby.github.io/_posts/doradilla/2019-12-10-introduction-to-doradilla.markdown

 ## Why there is need JobTranslator?

-For general purpose, ever complex job could be translate to simple job and so on.
+For general purpose, every complex job could be translate to simple jobs and so on.
 When you handle the complex job, you could design your JobTranslator to handle that job.

 ## What's if I aready have ActorSystem in my project?